elexira/fend-webpack-sass/README.md

+my notes:

+git checkout 1-add-sass-loaders

+Set up Sass with Webpack

+So now for the webpack portion of all of this.
+Like we talked about earlier, we are going to use webpack loaders to turn our sass into css.
+First let’s install all the tools we’ll need:

+    npm i -D style-loader node-sass css-loader sass-loader

+Then add this test case to the rules array in your dev webpack config.

+    {
+            test: /\.scss$/,
+            use: [ 'style-loader', 'css-loader', 'sass-loader' ]
+    }

 # Webbpack Express Example App

 The goal of this repo is be an example of a basic but functional app built on Express and Webpack.